 - Learning continuously.
 Someone who's constantly learning and staying updated on industry changes is in a better position to capitalize on success.

 - Setting deadlines.
 Putting a date down on paper to achieve a goal helps keep you on track to meet it.
 Once you've met one goal, create your next one and set another hard deadline.

 A handy approach to answering this question is to use the STAR approach.
 With this technique, you'll talk about a Situation or Task (S -T), the Action you took (A), and the Results achieved (R).
 This will help shape your answer while composing one that's uniquely yours.
 The technique also helps keep your answer focused, so you don't stray offtopic or speak for too long.

 Review Examples of the Best Answers

 Review these sample responses, but be sure to tailor your response to your unique professional background, accomplishments, and future plans.

 - I plan on gaining additional skills by taking related classes and continuing my involvement with a variety of professional associations.

 - I noticed that your company provides in-house training for employees, and I would certainly be interested in taking relevant classes.

 - I will continue my professional development by participating in conferences, attending seminars, and continuing my education.

-- After graduating in the top 15 percent of my class, my summer internship in marketing gave me solid experience from which to look for my first position.
-I look forward to working as a marketing assistant to develop my skills in the industry and advance internally from my role in the next several years.
+- After graduating in the top 15 percent of my class, my summer internship in marketing gave me solid experience from which to look for my first full-time position.
+I look forward to working as a marketing assistant to develop my skills in the industry and advance internally from my role over the next several years.